FLNR-JINR/er/macro/EXP1811/sim/readme.md

 Other files may be useful further and for now, aren't used

-The exp1811_full.C doesn't work, use exp1811_sim.C + exp1811_reco.C to get reconstruction results.
+Use exp1811_sim.C + exp1811_reco.C to get reconstruction results.